MoizaliTaj/IITM_Academic_Project_AppDev_2/README.md

 Below are the username and password added to the app currently.

-Admin	imp
+Username: Admin, Password: imp
-Prashant	upda
+Username: Prashant, Password: upda
-Sameer	sukha
+Username: Sameer, Password: sukha

 ## Below is a detailed explanation of various pages in this application